ratneshsinghparihar/Node-Data/README.md

 Currently only the "And" search operations are supported.

 ###Configuring ElasticSearch:

+###Installation:
+Elastic search can be installed from https://www.elastic.co/
 ###Config Class:
 Set "ApplyElasticSearch" to true to enable ElasticSearch Set the path of the ElasticSearch service at "ElasticSearchConnection"